 Marine fire doors are mandatorily required in Main Vertical Zone (MVZ) bulkheads, stairwell enclosures, engine room boundaries, and galley entrances.
 Their specific locations are dictated by the ship's Fire Control Plan to contain hazards within defined safety zones.

-Fire Door Requirements for Main Vertical Zones5 (MVZ)
+Fire Door Requirements for Main Vertical Zones (MVZ)

 Ships are sliced into "zones" to stop fire from traveling from the bow to the stern.
 These slices are called Main Vertical Zones.
 The bulkheads (walls) separating these zones are usually A-60 class.